CyVerse-learning-materials/SciApps_guide/annotation.rst

      |data_window2|

      ..
 Tip::
-       'Refresh' the window if you can not see the file under 'sci_data'.
+       Click 'Refresh' if you can not see the file under 'sci_data'.

   4. Leave other parameters as default, and click **Submit Job**.
 You will be asked to confirm; click "Submit".
 You will be prompted to check the job status in the right panel.